For training boosted tree models, there are 2 parameters used for choosing algorithms,

 using hessian as weights.
 The histogram is built upon this per-node sketch.
 It’s

-tree method: An approximation tree method described in reference paper.
-Different from grow_local_histmaker
+approx tree method: An approximation tree method described in reference paper.
+Different from grow_local_histmaker, it runs

 sketching before building each tree using all the rows (rows belonging to the root)